Pyreko/argoinde2/README.md

 ### Bing

-So, what _actually_ happened was that after seeing the "whatnow" clue, a certain member just _Binged_ "Algoinde" and searched through his information on Mangadex... leading to the comment.
-This lead to actually skipping a bit of steps (namely going to the BGS server) and starting [Episode 5](#episode-5) earlier than expected.
-However, during the solving of that, that's when Alg bailed us out in showing the BGS server.
+So, what _actually_ happened was that after seeing the "whatnow" clue, a _certain_ member just **Binged** "Algoinde" and searched through his information on Mangadex... leading to the comment.
+This lead to actually skipping a step (namely going to the BGS server) and starting [Episode 5](#episode-5) earlier than expected without having actually solved the `Whatnow` clue.
+However, during the solving of that, that's when Alg bailed us out in showing the BGS server, leaving us to be back to not having skipped anything.

 ## Episode 5